Stephen F. Cohen: Russo-Ukrainian war

 In a 2014 article in The Nation, Cohen wrote that "the US-picked prime minister, Arseniy Yatsenyuk, referred to resisters in the Southeast as 'subhumans'."
 Historian Timothy Snyder disagreed with Cohen's statement, writing that Yatsenyuk, in a message of condolence to families of killed Ukrainian soldiers, described the attackers as "inhuman".
 Snyder suggested that the origin of Cohen's statement was Russian media mistranslation of neliudy ("inhuman") as nedocheloveki ("subhuman").

 In a 2015 interview, Cohen stated that "this notion that this is all Putin’s aggression, or Russia’s aggression, is, if not 100-percent false, let us say, for the sake of being balanced and ecumenical, it's 50-percent false.
 And if Washington would admit that its narrative is 50-percent false, which means Russia's narrative is 50-percent correct, that's where negotiations begin and succeed."

 In 2017, Cohen said the events of 2014 in Ukraine had initiated a civil war in a country in which "one part tilts toward Russia and one part tilts toward the West".

 In 2020, Taras Kuzio criticized Cohen's approach to Ukraine in his 2019 book War with Russia?.
 Kuzio notes that Cohen doesn't believe Ukraine is a "real entity" because "eastern Ukraine has a ‘shared civilization’ with Russia", and perpetuates a "mythical stereotype of Ukraine" as composed of two distinct peoples, and therefore the 2014 conflict as a civil war.
-Kuzio says that Cohen wrongly claims that "pro-Yanukovych" parties were banned in post-2014 Ukraine.
+Kuzio points out that Cohen wrongly claims that "pro-Yanukovych" parties were banned in post-2014 Ukraine.
 Cohen says that Ukrainian volunteer battalions were dominated by extreme right ideologies and western Ukrainians but Kuzio cites research finding they were largely filled by Russian speakers and national minorities.

-His views on Ukraine were criticized and described as pro-Putin and pro-Kremlin.
+His views on Ukraine have been criticized and described as pro-Putin and pro-Kremlin.
 Cohen rejected such labels and has accused the US mainstream media of politicizing coverage about the Kremlin.
 According to ThinkProgress, Cohen's writings for The Nation helped lead to "[s]taffers at The Nation [...] openly revolting against the magazine's pro-Russian tilt."

 Affiliations

 In 2015, a proposed deal with the Association for Slavic, East European, and Eurasian Studies (ASEEES) for a fellowship that would bear Cohen's name caused controversy and was initially revoked after objections from some ASEEES members.
 Following a special meeting in May 2015, the board of ASEEES explained that it voted in favor of accepting "the Cohen–Tucker Fellowship as named, should the gift be re-offered" and the establishment of the Cohen–Tucker fellowship programme was announced shortly afterwards.

 Also in 2015, Cohen with Gilbert Doctorow and others reestablished the American Committee for East–West Accord, which describes itself as a pro détente advocacy group.
 From 2015, Cohen was a member of the board of directors of the revived ACEWA.
-He appeared regularly on RT (formerly known as Russia Today).
+He appeared regularly on RT (formerly known as Russia Today) where he consistently advocated viewpoints supportive of the Putin government.